-OPEB Liabilities, OPEB Expense, and Deferred Outflows/Inflows of Resources Related to OPEB
+OPEB Liability (Asset), OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB

-The total OPEB liability for OPERS was determined by an actuarial valuation as of December 31, 2017, rolled forward to the measurement date of December 31, 2018, by incorporating the expected value of health care cost accruals, the actual health care payments, and interest accruals during the year for the defined benefit health care plans.
-OMEGA's proportion of the net OPEB liability was based on OMEGA's share of contributions to the retirement plan relative to the contributions of all participating entities.
+The net OPEB asset for OPERS was measured as of December 31, 2020, and the total OPEB liability used to calculate the net OPEB asset was determined by an actuarial valuation as of that date.
+OMEGA's proportion of the net OPEB asset was based on OMEGA's share of contributions to the retirement system relative to the contributions of all participating entities.
 Following is information related to the proportionate share and OPEB expense: